-This paper argues that understanding depends on symbolic continuity: the ability to sustain coherence across interpretation, memory, and revision under pressure.
 A number of scholars-including Brian Cantwell Smith (2019), Gary Marcus (2018), and others-have argued that fluency without normative grounding does not constitute genuine cognition.
-This theory formalizes that concern by specifying the structural conditions under which a system maintains recursive coherence and participates in meaning, rather than merely simulating it.
+The theory presented here follows that concern by specifying the structural conditions under which a system maintains recursive coherence and participates in meaning, rather than merely simulating it.